Sphereon-SDK/blockchain-proof-sdk/javascript/docs/VerificationApi.md

 Verify bytestream/file hash

-Verify a convertInputToHashWhenNeeded of content by supplying a file or some other binary data.
+Verify a hash of content by supplying a file or some other binary data.
 Hashing will be done on the server side.
-Please note that the binary data itself will not be stored, only the convertInputToHashWhenNeeded.
+Please note that the binary data itself will not be stored, only the hash.
 Use the registerUsingContent endpoint if you&#39;d like to store content

 ### Example
 ```javascript